Last updated 29th August, 2025

 If you need scaffold erecting to do the pointing (most houses will), it may be worth considering any other jobs which may need doing in the near future which could make use of the scaffold such as any fascia, soffit or guttering work.

 The most difficult part of repointing a chimney is gaining safe access to the chimney and working at height.
-This will almost always involve hiring a scaffolding company to provide safe access.
-Once you have access, you should also inspect the flaunching on top of the chimney and remove/replace if in poor condition.
+Repointing a chimney without scaffolding can be dangerous so this type of job will almost always involve hiring a scaffolding company to provide safe access.
+Once you have access, you should also inspect the flaunching on top of the chimney and remove/replace it if it is in poor condition.

 Then the old pointing should be raked out and any loose dust removed with a brush.
-Do not be tempted to just have a thin layer of cement applied over the top of the old pointing, this is a false economy and will not last, peeling off after just a few months.
+Do not cover old mortar with a thin layer of cement.
+Doing this is a false economy and will not last, peeling off after just a few months.

-For a job to last and stand up to the British weather, it is paramount that the old cement is raked out to around an inch deep or more.
-Then the new cement can then be pointed into the brick course.
+For a job to last and stand up to the British weather, it is paramount that the old cement is raked out at least to the joint width or 10-25mm.
+For stone or historic work 30-40mm or til solid mortar is reached is recommended.
+Only then can new cement be pointed into the brick course.

 We are often told, from a whole host of places, what needs to be done on our homes, but we are rarely told why.
 So, here are just some of the benefits to be had from repointing your chimney.